LatinX Political Power

 Latinx is a gender neutral term often used in lieu of Latino or Latina (referencing Latin American cultural or racial identity).
 The -x replaces the standard o/a ending in Spanish and Portuguese forming nouns of the masculine and feminine genders, respectively.
 The term is a political neologism, reportedly first used online in 2004.
-The term has gained popularity in social media, yet, is mostly used by community activists and in higher education settings by students, faculty, staff, and some administrators who seek to advocate for individuals living on the borderlines of gender identity.
 In their work, Salinas and Lozano (2017) stated that the term is influenced by Mexican indigenous communities of people.

 LatinX GDP Growth